Veggies/Obsidian/AWS SAA/IAM, ACCOUNTS, & AWS ORGANIZATIONS/IAM Identity Policies.md

 		- The action is what is either being allowed or denied.
 IE access to resources.
 	- Effect is either Allow, or Deny.
 		- Denies will always trump Allows
 		- Implicit deny takes effect if there is no explicit allow.
 Basically, if it isn't allowed, then it's automatically denied.
+This goes across all policies applied to the identity.

 Policy types:
 	- Inline policy is when a policy is attached to an individual identity